stBecker/RoboND-Rover-Project/writeup/writeup.md

 Sometimes the rover would get stuck in front of an obstacle, with about an equal number of nav_angles in both directions.
 It would the oscillate between turning left and right, while the direction with more nav_angles would constantly flip.

-2. locate samples by checking defined positions:
+2. Locate samples by checking defined positions:

         if Rover.sample_locations_to_find is None:
             Rover.sample_locations_to_find = np.copy(Rover.samples_pos)